burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-It is worthwhile to refresh that in C++ when using custom conversions via constructors without `explicit` keywords or defined `type conversions`, only one level of implicit conversions is allowed.
+It is worthwhile to refresh that in C++, when using custom conversions via constructors without `explicit` keywords or defined `type conversions`, only one level of implicit conversions is allowed.
 It has been written in [1], but it's only one place where such information has been mentioned.
 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/explicit).

 ## 19. Current Exception.
 Internal Details.